 We conducted a retrospective study of 75 cases of horizontal strabismus that were treated surgically in the Ophthalmology Department between 2019 and 2023, covering a period of four years.

--All cases with horizontal strabismus and operated by a single operator were included.
-We excluded from ou study cases with insufficient preoperative clinical or orthoptic assessment, patients with less than three months of postoperative follow-up, paralytic strabismus, strabismus with an anatomical (muscular and/or orbital) cause, microtropia and pure accommodative strabismus.
+-All cases with horizontal strabismus and operated on by a single operator were included.
+We excluded from our study cases with insufficient preoperative clinical or orthoptic assessment, patients with less than three months of postoperative follow-up, paralytic strabismus, strabismus with an anatomical (muscular and/or orbital) cause, microtropia and pure accommodative strabismus.

 2.2 Methods

 All patients underwent a complete ophthalmologic examination prior to surgery including the search of associated nystagmus, torticollis or orbito- facial dysmorphology as well as an orthoptic evaluation including motor assessment of corneal reflections, unilateral alternating cover test, ocular motility in the nine gazes , study of horizontal deviation, measurement of the deviation angle, Study of associated vertical deviation (hyperaction of the oblique muscles and search for an alphabetic syndrome) and search for dissociated vertical deviation.
-The sensory assessment included a detection of neutralization and diplopia, examination of retinal correspondence, testing of fusion and stereoscopic vision.
+The sensory assessment included a detection of neutralisation and diplopia, examination of retinal correspondence, testing of fusion and stereoscopic vision.

 We have classified our patients into 7 clinical forms according to their pathophysiology: partial accommodative esotropia (ET) with and without excess convergence, acquired non-accommodative ET, early exotropia (XT), intermittent XT, sensory strabismus, residual strabismus and consecutive strabismus.
 This approach helps us to develop a coherent and effective therapeutic strategy for all oculomotor disorders.

-In all cases underwent systematic total and permanent optical correction, except for divergent strabismus in hypermetropic with a refraction of less than 2 DP, treatment of amblyopia, orthoptic re-education before surgery.
+In all cases, underwent systematic total and permanent optical correction, except for divergent strabismus in hypermetropes with a refraction of less than 2 DP, treatment of amblyopia, and orthoptic re-education before surgery.

-In early Strabismus surgery has been indicated in all cases.
+In early Strabismus, surgery has been indicated in all cases.
 For intermittent XT we indicated surgery in cases of increased frequency, poor deviation control or deterioration in stereoscopic acuity.
-Partial accommodative ET and acquired non-accommodative ET were operated if the angle was unsightly moreover the sole purpose of surgery in sensory strabismus was aesthetic.
+Partial accommodative ET and acquired non-accommodative ET were operated if the angle was unsightly; moreover, the sole purpose of surgery in sensory strabismus was aesthetic.

 We operate after treatment of amblyopia and, if possible, after good alternation and at the orthoptic age of 4 years.

 Symmetrical bilateral surgery with resection of the horizontal rectus muscles was indicated for: intermittent strabismus, early alternating strabismus with isoacuity.
 Unilateral surgery on two muscles was indicated for: early non-alternating strabismus, sensory strabismus.
-Asymmetrical bilateral surgery on three muscles was reserved for large angle strabismus exceeding 40 DP Posterior myopexy was performed in cases of ET greater than or equal to 10 DP.
+Asymmetrical bilateral surgery on three muscles was reserved for large-angle strabismus exceeding 40 DP.
+Posterior myopexy was performed in cases of ET greater than or equal to 10 DP.
 Botulinum toxin injections in both medial rectus muscles were indicated in children under 3 years of age with early ET.

-We considered as a good motor l result for ET in case of ET≤10 DP, or consecutive XT ≤10 DP and vertical deviation ≤4 DP, for XT in case of a residual angle of deviation less than or equal to 10DP and 4DP of height.
+We considered a good motor result for ET in case of ET≤10 DP, or consecutive XT ≤10 DP and vertical deviation ≤4 DP, for XT in case of a residual angle of deviation less than or equal to 10DP and 4DP of height.
 A good sensory result was defined by the achievement of stable binocular fusion and stereoscopic acuity < 200 arcsec.

--We had a follow-up ranged from 5 months to 2 years, with an average of 1.2 years.
+-We had a follow-up ranging from 5 months to 2 years, with an average of 1.2 years.

-The following elements were considered when making prognostic decisions: age of onset of strabismus, time to onset, age at time of surgery, depth of amblyopia, binocular vision, refraction, first day postoperative result, angle of strabismus deviation, vertical and torsional element.
+The following elements were considered when making prognostic decisions: age of onset of strabismus, time to onset, age at time of surgery, depth of amblyopia, binocular vision, refraction, first day postoperative result, angle of strabismus deviation, vertical and torsional elements.

 Data Analysis:

--Data were entered and analyzed using IBM© SPSS statistics version 21 software, qualitative variables were studied using the X² test, and quantitative variables were studied using Pearson's correlation coefficient if the distribution was normal, and the Spearman's correlation coefficient if the distribution was abnormal.
+-Data were entered and analysed using IBM© SPSS statistics version 21 software, qualitative variables were studied using the X² test, and quantitative variables were studied using Pearson's correlation coefficient if the distribution was normal, and the Spearman's correlation coefficient if the distribution was abnormal.

 3. results